 - Firefox: SpiderMonkey

-- Microsoft Edge/ Internet Explorer: Chakra
+- Microsoft Edge/ Internet Explorer: Chakra/ChakraCore

-Primitive Data Types: The primitive data types are the data types which have no methods attached to it i.e. some defined methods cannot be used with them and they are used in isolation.
+Dynamic Typing: The interpreter figures out the type of the variable dynamically based on certain conditions.
+Primitive Data Types: The primitive data types are the data types that have no methods attached to it i.e. some defined methods cannot be used with them and they are used in isolation.
 Though there are ways to use those methods by wrapping these primitive data type variables (covered in the next article).
-The following are the data types that comes under the primitive category:
+The following are the data types that come under the primitive category:

-- string:- This is used to define string values of a character.
+- string: This is used to define string values of a character.

-- symbol:- This is a special data type which is new in ECMA Script 6.
+- symbol: This is a special data type which is new in ECMA Script 6.
 The data type “symbol” is a primitive data type having the quality that values of this type can be used to make object properties that are anonymous.

-Explicit coercion is the process by which we explicitly define a variable to a data type.
+- Explicit Coercion Explicit coercion is the process by which we explicitly define a variable to a data type.